Greek Chicken, Green Beans, and Tomatoes Sheet Pan Meal (Video)

 When I tested the recipe, we loved the idea of a sheet pan meal with chicken, green beans, and tomatoes topped with melty Feta cheese!
-But our first attempts to make the Greek Chicken Sheet Pan Meal with marinated pieces of chicken breast weren’t winners when the chicken released too much water when it baked.
+But our first attempts to make the Greek chicken meal with marinated pieces of chicken breast weren’t winners when the chicken released too much water when it baked.
 That’s when we switched to bone-in chicken thighs, and we loved the result!

 If you’re an Air Fryer fan, you could make the chicken in the Air Fryer and cook the veggies separately on the sheet pan.
 That would give slightly crisper chicken.
+This Sheet Pan Greek Chicken is a super-easy and tasty meal no matter which way you cook it!
+I hope you’ll give it a try.

 What ingredients do you need for this recipe?